Galeazzo Maria Alvise Emanuele Ruspoli, 2nd Duke of Morignano

 Don Galeazzo Maria Alvise Emanuele dei Principi Ruspoli (March 27, 1922 – February 21, 2003) was the 2nd Duca di Morignano, Nobile di Viterbo e di Orvieto, Patrizio Romano and Prince of the Holy Roman Empire, only son of Francesco Alvaro Maria Giorgio Ruspoli, 1st Duke of Morignano and wife Donna Josefa Giuseppina Pia dei Conti di Brazzà-Cergneu-Savorgnan, Nobile Romana and Patrizia Sabina.

 He was Doctor of Architecture of the University of Rome.

 Marriages and children

-He married firstly in Rome, January 10, 1949 Salvadoran Doña María Elisa Soler y Borghi (San Salvador, June 25, 1926 – Madrid, November 15, 2016), later marriage annulled in Rome by the Sacred Rota), by whom he had two sons:
+His first marriage was in Rome on January 10, 1949 to Salvadoran Doña María Elisa Soler y Borghi (San Salvador, June 25, 1926 – Madrid, November 15, 2016), later marriage annulled in Rome by the Sacred Rota), by whom he had two sons: